 Late Lunch Friday: After a long afternoon of editing, we ventured out to Sociable Cider Werks and had some bevies.
 I tried the Candy Apple Cider on tap and it tasted just like Fall.
 Since we forgot to eat breakfast & lunch, we got Pulled Pork Tacos & a Cubano Sandwich from the on-site food truck, Red River Kitchen.

-Saturday Morning: Caleb and I took a morning drive around Uptown and the surrounding areas looking for a great coffee stop.
+Saturday Morning: Caleb and I took a morning drive around Uptown and the surrounding areas looking for a great coffee shop.
 We decided on Vicinity Coffee, the Lyndale location.
-Caleb got their coffee of the day and I tried a Boone’s Beard Latte — House made vanilla, coriander, and Black Hawaiian Sea Salt.
+Caleb got their coffee of the day and I tried a Boone’s Beard Latte — House-made vanilla, coriander, and Black Hawaiian Sea Salt.

 Saturday Lunch: We snacked on the PRETTIEST Charcuterie Board, assembled by Plays Well With Butter, at Chris + Jess’s House after we finished shooting.

 Saturday Dinner: Jess & Chris treated us to a fabulous evening of dinner & drinks at The Copper Hen.
 While we were waiting for a table, we all sat at the bar and sipped some craft cocktails.
 I had the most delicious cocktail ever: Marshmallow Campfire Manhattan — CH Far North Roknar, Junipero gin, carpano antica, scotch, toasted marshmallow syrup, campfire smoke rinse.
 I thoroughly enjoyed that it had a toasted marshmallow as a garnish!
 At the bar, we also shared an order of the Classic Deviled Eggs.